disha-22/Transcriptomics-Pipeline/README.md

 # Transcriptomics-Pipeline
-Transcriptomics Pipeline (QC, DGE, Functional Analysis)
+Bioinformatics Pipeline applied to Transcriptomics: From Quality Control to Functional Analysis